 What are the symptoms of astigmatism?

-For most people, astigmatism is a very mild, minor problem which may not even be noticed.
-However, with more advanced astigmatism, there can be a variety of symptoms including blurred vision, light sensitivity (photophobia), eye strain and fatigue (especially after long periods of concentration, such as when using a computer) and headaches.
+For most people with astigmatism, it is a very mild, minor problem which may not even be noticed.
+However, with more advanced astigmatism, there can be a variety of symptoms including:

-Astigmatism often occurs along with either short sight (myopia), long sight (hypermetropia) or age-related long sight (presbyopia).
-See the separate leaflets called Short Sight - Myopia, Long Sight - Hypermetropia and Age-related Long Sight (Presbyopia) for more details.
+Astigmatism often occurs alongside either short sight (myopia), long sight (hypermetropia) or age-related long sight (presbyopia).
+See the separate leaflets called Short-sightedness - Myopia, Long-sightedness - Hypermetropia and Age-related Long Sight (Presbyopia) for more details.

 Are there any complications with astigmatism?